MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ## Separating the template from the data

-Alternatively, you could create a re-usable card "template" without the data:
+Alternatively (and more likely), you will create a re-usable card "template" without including the data.
+This template could be stored as a file and added to source control.

-**EmployeeCard.json**
+**EmployeeCardTemplate.json**

 ```json
 {